-Scotland women hit seven against Faroe Islands in World Cup Qualifier win
+Scotland women hit seven against Faroe Islands in World Cup qualifier win

 Faroe Islands pulled one back just after half time in their first proper attempt on goal.
 Maria Biskopstø seemed to get only the lightest of touches on the ball from the corner, but her header managed to go beyond Lee Alexander into the Scotland net.

 Substitute Martha Thomas got her second goal of the qualifying campaign as she slotted the ball past the Faroese keeper to make it 5-1.
-Chloe Arthur, who was on a hattrick, selflessly knocked the ball to Thomas who took a touch before striking the ball low into the net.
+Arthur, who was on a hat-trick, selflessly knocked the ball to Thomas who took a touch before striking the ball low into the net.

 Another substitute was amongst the goals for Scotland’s sixth, but this time it was debutant Jenna Clark on the scoresheet.
 Erin Cuthbert floated the ball in to the box where Clark was waiting in acres of space before guiding the ball past the goalkeeper with ease.